diogotcorreia/master-thesis/docs/content/ch05-results.typ

 Another relevant feature of the `Delta` class is its ability to be serialised and deserialised via Python's `pickle`
 #footnote[#link("https://docs.python.org/3/library/pickle.html")] module.
-While this would normally be a huge security risk, as noted by Python's own documentation, deepdiff restricts the allowed classes and accessible globals to mitigate this security this.
+While this would normally be a major security risk, as noted by Python's own documentation, deepdiff restricts the allowed classes and accessible globals to mitigate this security problem.
 For that reason, deepdiff defines an allow list at `deepdiff.serialization.SAFE_TO_IMPORT`, which contains expected classes like `builtins.dict`, but also other classes like `re.Pattern` and `deepdiff.helper.Opcode`.
-If a class like `posix.system` is added to this allow list, the app becomes vulnerable to @rce through unpickling user-controlled data @pickle-rce.
+If a class like `posix.system` is added to this allow list, the app becomes vulnerable to @rce through the unpickling of user-controlled data @pickle-rce.

 In addition to the already shown `values_changed` action, the `Delta` class also supports various other actions, such as `set_item_added`,